 Niclas Hällström is Director of the What Next Forum in Uppsala, Sweden, founder of CEMUS and initiating CEMUS first course “Människan och naturen” (Humanity and Nature) given for the first time during the autumn semester 1992.

-María Florencia Langa, PhD, Sociology – Sweden and Argentina
+María Florencia Langa, PhD, Sociology, Uppsala University – Sweden and Argentina

 María Langa is an Argentinian researcher working in Sweden since 2015.
 She received her PhD at the Department of Sociology of Uppsala University in 2020 after successfully defending her dissertation Thick Nature: Morality and Practice in Swedish Urban Gardens.
 Her work is at the intersection of environmental and urban sociology as well as the sociology of morality and valuations.
 She studies the development of values for nature and the environment with attention to the role of material, technical and spatial arrangements.
 She has a background in media and communications studies and history, studying qualitative change in visual culture over time and the development of cities from early rural settlements in the North Patagonia Region in Argentina.
 She is part of several research groups and networks in Sweden and is currently participating in the sustainable development program at CEMUS, Uppsala University.